 Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team

-Normally, pimples can take anywhere between 1-2 weeks to fully develop and form.
-It may seem that they form overnight, but in reality it is a very long process that involves weeks of growing/worsening/developing.
+Pimples can take anywhere between 1-2 weeks to fully develop and form.
+It may seem that they form overnight, but in reality, it’s a very long process that involves days of development.

-Acne starts as microscopic bumps called microcomedos that cannot be seen with the naked eye.
-Oil glands within the skin are stimulated by hormones and enlarge to become overactive and pump out excess oil.
-Many infected blemishes come from preexisting whiteheads or pimples that are already present in the area within the pores.
-Bacteria can get stuck behind the blockage and they multiply, and the skin begins to become inflamed with bacteria, inflammatory cells, and oil.
+Acne starts as microscopic bumps called micro comedones that can’t be seen with the naked eye.
+Oil glands in the skin are stimulated by hormones and they enlarge and get overactive and pump out excess oil.
+Many infected blemishes come from preexisting whiteheads or pimples that are already in the area within the pores.
+Bacteria can get stuck behind the blockage and multiply and then the skin becomes inflamed with bacteria, inflammatory cells, and oil.

 The best acne treatments are those that:

 - Make the cells less sticky